 Malala of Pakistan

 The Simone de Beauvoir Prize for Women’s Freedom was awarded to 15-year-old Malala Yousafzai, whose blog for the BBC earned her a bullet in the head from the Taliban in Pakistan.
-I found an amazing VIDEO of her story, and how she stood strong with her father in the Swat Valley living under the terror of the Taliban, who ultimately closed the school down.
+I found an amazing VIDEO of her story, and how she stood strong with her father in the Swat Valley living under the terror of the Taliban, who ultimately closed down the school.